-- When you remove the Timing Belt from the pinion gear on CR motor, be careful not to damage the CR Encoder Slit Plate. - When you remove the CR motor through the hole in the Top Frame, make sure the pinion gear does not hit the edge of the hole.
+- When you remove the Timing Belt from the pinion gear on CR motor, be careful not damage the CR Encoder Slit plate. - When you remove the CR motor through the hole of the Top Frame, be careful not contact the pinion gear to the edge of the hole.